-Dimension W’s eighth episode, The Island That Fell into Nothingness, proves I was right: Kyōma Mabuchi should have taken an SUV to the island instead of a sports car!
+In Dimension W episode episode 8, The Island That Fell into Nothingness, it seems that I was right: Kyōma Mabuchi should have taken an SUV to the island instead of a sports car!
 Plus, the island starts to come back to life and defend itself with huge robots.

 Albert Schumann safely delivers Mabuchi, Mira Yurizaki, and the sports car to Easter Island.
 They can’t contact Salva-Enna-Tibesti or any of that crew, but Mabuchi decides to leave them to their own devices and begins his journey.